 Several rights outlined by the United Nations Convention on the Rights of the Child (UNCRC) and EU regulations may be impacted by this decision:

-• Non-Discrimination (Article 2, UNCRC)
+- Non-Discrimination (Article 2, UNCRC)

 The principle of non-discrimination guarantees that all children, regardless of their identity or background, should have equal access to their rights.
 Bulgaria’s new legislation could lead to the marginalization of LGBTQIA+ students by excluding their identities from the education system, violating this fundamental principle of equality.

-• Right to Freedom of Expression (Article 12, UNCRC)
+- Right to Freedom of Expression (Article 12, UNCRC)

 Article 12 of the UNCRC emphasizes that children have the right to express their views freely in all matters affecting them.
 Limiting discussions on gender identity and sexual orientation restricts children’s ability to explore and understand these important concepts, thereby infringing on their right to express themselves and participate in conversations that impact their lives.

-• Right to Education (Article 28, UNCRC)
+- Right to Education (Article 28, UNCRC)

 The right to education includes the obligation to provide a learning environment that promotes well-being, understanding, living together and equity.
-Excluding LGBTIQ+ topics undermines efforts to foster an inclusive educational environment and limits the development of respectful, diverse, and informed perspectives among students.
+Excluding LGBTQIA+ topics undermines efforts to foster an inclusive educational environment and limits the development of respectful, diverse, and informed perspectives among students.

-• Mental and Emotional Well-being (Article 24, UNCRC)
+- Mental and Emotional Well-being (Article 24, UNCRC)

 The convention also recognizes the importance of children’s mental health and well-being.
-Experts in child development have often linked inclusive education, where all identities are acknowledged and respected, with better emotional and psychological outcomes for marginalized youth, including LGBTQI+ students.
+Experts in child development have often linked inclusive education, where all identities are acknowledged and respected, with better emotional and psychological outcomes for marginalized youth, including LGBTQIA+ students.

-Rise of Anti-LGBTIQ+ Sentiment in Education: Focus on Italy and Hungary
+Focus on Italy and Hungary

 This trend in Bulgaria is not an isolated case in the EU.
 Both Hungary and Italy have introduced or considered similar measures.
 In 2021, Hungary had already passed a law banning the promotion or portrayal of homosexuality and gender transition among minors under 18.
 It prohibits the inclusion of LGBTQI-related content in school education, media, and advertisements aimed at children.
 As a consequence, schools are restricted from teaching about gender diversity, sexual orientation, or LGBTQIA+ rights.
-In the past years, Italy has seen a rise in narratives emphasizing traditional family values, which have started to influence education policy, as shown in the case of the recent “motion Sasso” aiming at introducing guidelines to ban any topic in school linked to the so-called ‘gender ideology..
+In the past years, Italy has seen a rise in narratives emphasizing traditional family values, which have started to influence education policy, as shown in the case of the recent “motion Sasso” aiming at introducing guidelines to ban any topic in school linked to the so-called ‘gender ideology’.
 These measures raise concerns about the future of children’s rights across Europe.

 European Union’s Values and Policy Responses